Code Generator Configuration

 Data Source Configuration (dataSource)

-The data source configuration is used to specify the target database for code generation.
-By configuring the data source, the code generator can connect to the database and retrieve table structure information to generate corresponding code.
+The data source configuration specifies the target database for code generation.
+By configuring the data source, the code generator can connect to the database and retrieve table structure information to generate the corresponding code.

 Example Configuration: